2018 14

 Latour 2008 97p

 Tasted three times - last time in April 2019.
 Not consistent notes.
-It has improved a lot since tasting from barrel.
-A classic style of high-level Bordeaux wine and classic Latour with tobacco and leather flavours, the nose was extremely catchy, elegant and sophisticated with intense black cherries.
-On the palate, it had multiple flavours and an extremely long aftertaste.
-A similar experience took place in April 2019.
+It has improved significantly since being tasted from the barrel.
+A classic style of high-level Bordeaux wine, reminiscent of Latour, with tobacco and leather flavors.
+On the nose, it was extremely black cherries.
+On the palate, it had multiple flavors and an extremely long aftertaste.
+A similar experience happened when I tasted it in April 2019.

 Latour 2007 92p

 Tasted twice - last time in April 2011.
-Consistent notes This Wine was silky in fruit and tannins with exquisite balance, on the elegant side, very seductive with a soft and long finish.
-It shows its feminine side!
+Consistent notes.
+This wine was silky in both fruit and tannin, with exquisite balance, and overall, it was elegant.
+It was very seductive, with a soft and lingering finish, and revealed its feminine side.

 Latour 2006 95p

 Tasted four times - the last time in April 2018.
 Not consistent notes.
-Similar to 2008 but with less intensity and ripeness of the fruit.
-This wine did not show well in April 2018 - dry and fruit slightly warm.
+Similar to 2008, but with less intensity and fruit ripeness.
+This wine did not show well in April 2018; it was dry, with a slightly warm fruit character.
 Awkward stage?

 Latour 2005 99p

 Tasted five times - last time in April 2017.
 Consistent notes.
-When tasted in 2008, it had an almost coal-black colour, dense and powerful nose of black cherries, blueberries and blackcurrants.
-Incredibly sophisticated and multidimensional on the palate with an enormous load of super-ripe berries and silky tannins, stunning balance and aromatic fruit of highest quality.
-It finished with an aftertaste, which lasted for about two minutes.
-It's already legendary, and it's sure to bet for 30-40 years of cellaring.
-It was a little bit less impressive when tasted seven years later (2015).
-In April 2017 - closed at first sniff but immense potential waiting to come forward, extremely rich, complex and long.
+When tasted in 2008, it had an almost coal-black color and a dense and powerful nose of black cherries, blueberries, and blackcurrants.
+Incredibly sophisticated and multi-dimensional on the palate, with an enormous load of super-ripe berries and silky tannins, stunning balance, and the highest quality aromatic fruit.
+It left an aftertaste that lasted about 2 minutes.
+It's already legendary, and it's sure to be for 30-40 years of cellaring.
+It was slightly less impressive when tasted seven years later (2015).
+In April 2017, it was closed at first sight, but immense potential awaits.
+It was vibrant, complex, and long.
 Everything is here to make this wine a legend.
 99-100p.

 Latour 2004 96p

-Tasted three times - last time in April 2014.
-Consistent notes.
-Dense, deep red colour.
-A thick aroma of cherries and chocolate, tight, refined, rich and splendidly balanced.
-Long finish.
-Wonderful quality.
+I tasted it three times, the last time in April 2014.
+It has consistent notes, a dense, deep red color, and a thick aroma of cherries and chocolate.
+It is tight, refined, rich, and splendidly balanced.
+It has a long finish.
+It is of wonderful quality.

 Latour 2003 97p

 Tasted four times - last time in October 2021.
 Not consistent notes.
 Deep red.
-It had a seductive nose of perfectly ripe blackcurrants, intense.
-Iron strong structure with enormous depth and length and mega long aftertaste.
-Despite record hot August, grapes didn't seem to have suffered a heat stroke at all, for there wasn't the slightest indication of warm/jammy fruit in this wine.
-It was Latour when it blossoms.
+It had a seductive and intense nose of perfectly ripe blackcurrants.
+Iron-strong structure with enormous depth and length, and a mega-long aftertaste.
+Despite the hot August, the grapes didn't seem to have suffered a heat stroke, for there wasn't the slightest indication of warm and jammy fruit in this wine.
+It was Latour when it blossomed.
 Exceptional quality, which requires 25-30 years in the cellar.
 It was in April 2006.
-Nine years later, this wine got some age with truffles and plummy character.
+Nine years later, this wine has developed a rich character with notes of truffles and plums.
 No more than 94p here.
 In October 2021, I tasted a significantly better bottle of this vintage.
-This wine reflected the scorching weather in August by displaying the flavour of liquorice.
+This wine reflected the scorching August weather, with a licorice flavor.
 It's a giant with walls of fruit and tannin.
 I rated it 98p.

 Latour 2002 94p

-Tasted twice - last time in April 2006.
+I tasted it twice, the last time in April 2006.
 Consistent notes.
-Intense aroma of blackcurrants, really fine lusciousness and load, splendid structure and depth.
-The first sips were light, but suddenly something happened. wine became stronger and sappier, with a very long aftertaste.
-Brilliant wine for this vintage, and which can be enjoyed in the next 15-20 years.
+It has an intense aroma of blackcurrants, with a fine lusciousness and complexity, and a splendid structure and depth.
+The first sips were light, but suddenly, something happened, and the wine became stronger and juicier, with a very long aftertaste.
+It is a brilliant wine for this vintage and can be enjoyed in the next 15-20 years.

 Latour 2001 95p

 Tasted in April 2006.
-A stunningly aromatic, beautifully constructed wine with exemplary balance, depth, nuance-richness and impressive length.
+It is a stunningly aromatic, beautifully constructed wine with exemplary balance, depth, nuances, and impressive length.
 It was packed with luscious blackcurrants and silky tannins.
-It wasn't Latour of giant look, but a wine with softer shapes.
-Exquisite enjoyment in the next 20-25 years.
+It wasn't a giant, but a wine with softer shapes.
+Enjoy an exquisite experience with it over the next 20-25 years.

 Latour 2000 100p

 Tasted three times - last time in October 2021.
 Consistent notes.
-Almost black red.
-A breathless wine with an extremely intense aroma of perfectly ripe blackcurrants and blueberries.
+Almost black-red.
+It is a breathless wine with a highly intense aroma of perfectly ripe blackcurrants and blueberries.
 Ultra-concentrated berries with delightful lusciousness on the palate.
-Extravagantly deep, extravagantly strong structure and impressive width.
+It is intense, has an extravagantly strong structure, and has impressive width.
 Angels sing!
-Sure bet to cellar it in at least 30 years from now on.
+It is a sure bet to cellar it for at least 30 years from now on.
 It was in March 2006.
-Ten years later - monster wine with a fascinating nose of truffles, so fat on the palate that it can be cut in slices, almost oily texture, incredible richness, complexity and sophisticated touch.
+Ten years later, it is a monster wine with a fascinating truffle nose.
+It is so fat on the palate that it can be cut into slices, with an almost oily texture, incredible richness, complexity, and sophisticated touch.
 50+ years to live out the dream.
 A fantastic tribute to the vintage!
-In October 2021, this wine was still dressed up in baby "clothes" Great potential and many years to go.
-Gobs of fruit and tannin waiting patiently to come up to the surface.
+In October 2021, this wine was still dressed in baby "clothes."
+Great potential and many years to go.
+Gobs of fruit and tannin are waiting patiently to reach the surface.

 Latour 1996 96p

 Tasted twice - last time in October 2021.
 Consistent notes.
 Dark red.
-Arch typical wine for the property with a solid handful of superbly concentrated fruit and fat tannin.
-There was plenty of power and vigour, luscious blackcurrants and nuances.
+This is a typical wine for the property, featuring a solid blend of superbly concentrated fruit and fine tannin.
+There was plenty of power and vigor, luscious blackcurrants, and nuances.
 There was absolutely nothing to complain about this wine – exceptional quality.
 It will surely benefit from additional cellaring for at least 20 years.
-Fifteen years later, in October 2021, this wine tasted more refined with great style and sophisticated touch.
+Fifteen years later, in October 2021, this wine had developed a more refined character, with a great style and sophisticated touch.

 Latour 1995 94p

-Tasted in April 2013.
-This wine showed mature flavours, a touch of coffee and fine complexity.
-Delicate balance and mellow finish.
-OK to drink now.
+I tasted this wine in April 2013.
+It showed mature flavors, a touch of coffee, and fine complexity.
+The delicate balance and mellow finish make it OK to drink now.

 Latour 1994 89p

 Tasted in March 2006.
-The erratic weather in 1994 didn't allow grapes on Left Bank to reach full maturity.
-Nevertheless, this wine was nice despite its light texture, with tasty fruit, nice structure, and length.
-It's at its peak now and will stay like that in the next 3-5 years.
+The erratic weather in 1994 prevented Left Bank grapes from fully maturing.
+Nevertheless, this wine was pleasant, despite its light texture, with tasty fruit, a nice structure, and good length.
+It's at its peak now and will remain that way for 3-5 years.

 Latour 1990 96p